lonetwin/pythonrc/README.rst

   * edit the session or a file in your `$EDITOR` (the ``\e`` command)

-    - without no arguments, opens your `$EDITOR` with the session hstory
+    - with no arguments, opens your `$EDITOR` with the session hstory
     - with filename argument, opens the file in your `$EDITOR`
     - with object as an argument, opens the source code for the object in `$EDITOR`